-Virginia-based IP boutique Oblon, McClelland, Maier & Neustadt, L.L.P. has one foot in the U.S. and one in Japan but both are strategically placed.
-Its U.S. office in Alexandria, Virginia is located next to the USPTO and its additional Tokyo office places it in proximity to the booming Asian technology market.
+Virginia-based IP boutique Oblon, McClelland, Maier & Neustadt, L.L.P. has one foot in the United States and one in Japan, and both are strategically placed.
+The firm’s U.S. office in Alexandria, Virginia is located next to the USPTO, and its Tokyo office places it in proximity to the booming Asian technology market.
 Multinational corporations, universities, and government agencies seek out Oblon's highly regarded trademark and patent prosecution practices and recurring record of filing the most patent applications per year.

 Good Thing He Kept His Day Job

-At the ripe young age of 26, Norman Oblon founded the firm that was to be known as Oblon, McClelland, Maier & Neustadt in Arlington, Virginia in 1968.
+At the age of 26, Norman Oblon founded the firm that was to be known as Oblon, McClelland, Maier & Neustadt in Arlington, Virginia, in 1968.
 Oblon attended law school at night while working day jobs at the U.S. Patent and Trademark Office and the U.S. Naval Laboratory.
 He met partners-to-be Irvin McClelland and Gregory Maier and now former partner Martin Spivak as colleagues at the latter, where all were civilian patent advisors.
-The firm was one of the first to jump on the emerging Japanese market in the 70s; to accommodate its new clientele, the firm opened a Tokyo office and created a manual in Japanese to guide foreign companies through the patent prosecution process.
+The firm was one of the first to jump on the emerging Japanese market in the ‘70s; to accommodate its new clientele, the firm opened a Tokyo office and created a manual in Japanese to guide foreign companies through the patent prosecution process.
 Oblon's boutique status hasn't stopped it from growing big enough to earn a spot as one of the top ten largest firms in Virginia.

 Particular Patent Professionals

 Better brush up on those languages.
-Oblon attorneys speak a variety, including Japanese, Mandarin, Korean, German and French, in order to serve the firm's global clients in France, Germany, Japan, Switzerland and Italy, in addition to the U.S. The firm's extensive international professional relationships are partially a legacy of the unique client training program it instituted in 1969, which brought foreign professionals to the U.S. to receive USPTO Patent Examiner training.
-Oblon also pioneered a now oft-replicated recruiting method of paying law school tuitions for promising Ph.D.s. and still looks for advanced degrees in fields like biotech, chemistry, physics, computer and software engineering in potential recruits.
+Oblon attorneys speak a variety, including Japanese, Mandarin, Korean, German and French to better serve the firm's global clients.
+The firm's extensive international professional relationships are partially a legacy of the unique client training program it instituted in 1969, which brought foreign professionals to the U.S. to receive USPTO Patent Examiner training.
+Oblon also pioneered a now oft-replicated recruiting method of paying law school tuitions for promising Ph.D.’s. and still looks for advanced degrees in fields like biotech, chemistry, physics, and computer and software engineering in potential recruits.

 1940 Duke Street